spl0k/supysonic/README.md

 * Section **transcoding**: see [Transcoding](https://github.com/spl0k/supysonic/wiki/Transcoding)
 * Section **mimetypes**: extension to content-type mappings.
 Designed to help the system guess types, to help clients relying on the content-type.
 See [the list of common types](https://en.wikipedia.org/wiki/Internet_media_type#List_of_common_media_types).

+### Database initialization

+Supysonic does not issue the `CREATE TABLE` commands for the tables it needs.
+Thus the tables must be created prior to running the application.
+Table creation scripts are provided in the *schema* folder for SQLite, MySQL and PostgreSQL.

 Running the application
 -----------------------